 Understanding Opendoor Technologies's Unusual Options Activity

-Shares of Opendoor Technologies (NASDAQ:OPEN) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $14.55.
+Opendoor Technologies (NASDAQ:OPEN) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $15.17 following the option alert.

 - Option Type: SWEEP